-The moment I met him came with a shock as he introduced himself as, “Tom Tuttle from Tehachapi,” and proceeded to head-butt me way too hard.
+The moment I met him came with a shock when he introduced himself as, “Tom Tuttle from Tehachapi,” and proceeded to head-butt me way too hard.
 You’d think with moves like that I’d fall for him right away, but it took five years.
-In the meantime he bought an electric-blue truck, taught me how to surf, and proposed in the snow.
-We married in ’94, complete with a butt bow, Ray-Bans and a little poof in my sleeves.
+In the meantime, he bought an electric-blue truck, taught me how to surf, and proposed on snowmobiles.
+We married in ’94, complete with a butt bow, Ray-Bans, and a little poof in my sleeves.

 Born in SoCal suburbia and raised in the Baja countryside, this white boy loves dirt.

 After flipping a dune buggy at age nine, he added motorcycle to his resumé and downshifted out the gate.
-I have a deep appreciation for the vehicle with a roll bar, but apparently it doesn’t go fast enough.
+I had a deep appreciation for the vehicle with a roll bar, but apparently it didn’t go fast enough.
 Plus, it’s pretty cool to drive into middle school on a moto.

-At 12 he learned to drive a car and started playing ukulele.
-Lessons vacillated between awesome and horrible, but we had a deal: three years of one instrument and it couldn’t be the drums.
-Though he had rhythm we want him to be able to lead a song.
-Drum sets have never been invited to Name That Tune, so he fulfilled his desire to hit things by playing in the school marching band, leading parades down our dinky main street between skinny stray dogs and steamy horse poop.
+At twelve he learned to maneuver a car and started playing the ukulele.
+Lessons vacillated between awesome and horrible, but we had a deal: three years of one instrument that required reading music so it couldn’t be drums.
+He fulfilled his desire to hit things by playing in the school marching band, leading parades down our dinky main street between skinny stray dogs and steamy horse poop.

 As if we didn’t stand out enough.

 It takes a lot to ruffle this guy’s feathers.
-He first rode a motorcycle when he turned seven, loves to wrestle, plays the ukulele, and is fascinated with robots.
-He’d like to invent one to do his chores and bring him cheese.
+He first rode a motorcycle when he turned seven, plays the ukulele, and grew up fascinated with robots.
+He’d still like to invent one to do his chores and bring him tacos.

 If you’re not a dog lover, skip this part.
 It’s okay—I’m not a cat lover.
 I mean I like them, I just can’t eat a whole one myself.

-Mali: the brindle boxer who can jump over the lab.
-She’s a little crazy, loves to cuddle, and won’t leave my succulent in a beer can alone.
+Mali: the brindle boxer who could jump over the lab.
+She was a little loco, loved to cuddle, and could probably beat Usain Bolt–if she could run in a straight line.

-Jovie: the yellow lab who always looks desperate for food and love.
-She acts her age (teen), begging for attention and sneaking out at night.
+Jovie: the yellow lab who always looked desperate for food and love.
+She acted her age (teen), begging for attention and getting in trouble on the regular.

 A Week with The Fam

-We skip Wednesday church to engage in family game night.
-Our jam-packed game cabinet holds dozens of cards, spoons, boards, chips and dice, but we tend to rotate our favorite five.
-We prefer games that don’t require a battery and take less than an hour to play.
-Monopoly rarely wins.
+We skipped Wednesday church in Mexico to engage in family game night.
+Our jam-packed game cabinet held dozens of cards, spoons, boards, chips, and dice, but we preferred games that didn’t require a battery and took less than an hour to play.
+Monopoly rarely won.

-We found out Jenga with Spanish-speakers is pretty easy.
+We found out that playing Jenga with Spanish speakers is pretty easy.
 Scrabble is not.

-Weekend pancakes usually include walnuts, coconut oil, flax and hempseed.
-(Why isn’t that word plural?)
-The boys are fine with those, but frequently ask for some insane amount of chocolate chips.
+Weekend pancakes usually include walnuts, coconut oil, and chia seeds.
+The guys are fine with those but frequently ask for some insane amount of chocolate chips.